Open Faculty Positions

 The Department of Physics at New York University invites applications for a faculty position in the general area of quantum condensed matter and atomic molecular and optical physics, including research that explores connections to quantum information.
 The position is part of an initiative for further significant growth in these areas in the Center for Quantum Phenomena in the department.

 The Faculty of Arts and Science at NYU is at the heart of a leading research university that spans the globe.
-We seek scholars of the highest caliber that embody the diversity of the United States as well as the global society in which we live.
+We seek scholars of the highest caliber, who embody the diversity of the United States as well as the global society in which we live.
 We strongly encourage applications from women, racial and ethnic minorities, and other individuals who are under-represented in the profession, across color, creed, race, ethnic and national origin, physical ability, gender and sexual identity, or any other legally protected basis.
 NYU affirms the value of differing perspectives on the world as we strive to build the strongest possible university with the widest reach.
 To learn more about the FAS commitment to diversity, equality and inclusion, please read here. (http://as.nyu.edu/content/nyu-as/as/administrative-resources/office/dean/diversity-initiative.html).
 EOE/Affirmative Action/Minorities/Females/Vet/Disabled/Sexual Orientation/Gender Identity.

-Apply for Postdoctoral Position
+Apply for the James Arthur Postdoctoral Fellowship

 Check your Application Status